UPES M.Tech Admissions 2026

 |

-A detailed gate 2026 Feb 8 paper analysis for the Forenoon Session question paper will be provided here for subjects like CS-1, ST after the exam.
-The analysis will cover important aspects like overall difficulty level, type of questions asked, weightage of topic, and important trends followed.
+A detailed GATE 2026 February 8 paper analysis for the forenoon session question paper has been provided here for subjects such as CS-1 and ST. The analysis covers important aspects like overall difficulty level, type of questions asked, weightage of topic, and important trends followed.
 Watch this section to get the details about the GATE 2026 question paper.
-This gate 2026 feb 8 paper review will help students understand how the question paper was designed and what level of preparation was required to attempt the exam easily and score good marks.
+This GATE 2026 February 8 paper review will help students understand how the question paper was designed and what level of preparation was required to attempt the exam easily and score good marks.

-GATE 2026 February 8 Afternoon Session paper analysis for subjects like CS-2, Environmental Science and Engineering (EY), Naval Architecture and Marine Engineering (NM), and Petroleum Engineering (PE) will be uploaded soon after the exam is over.
+GATE 2026 February 8 Afternoon Session paper analysis has been provided here for subjects like CS-2, Environmental Science and Engineering (EY), Naval Architecture and Marine Engineering (NM), and Petroleum Engineering (PE).
 Check this section for the latest updates.
-The analysis will cover important aspects like overall difficulty level, type of questions asked, weightage of topics, and important trends followed.
-The gate 2026 feb 8 exam analysis will focus on overall difficulty level of question papers, the types of questions asked, and the important topics from which questions are asked repeatedly.
+The analysis covers important aspects like overall difficulty level, type of questions asked, weightage of topics, and important trends followed.
+The GATE 2026 Feb 8 exam analysis focuses on the overall difficulty level of question papers, the types of questions asked, and the important topics from which questions were asked repeatedly.

 Subject | Forenoon Session | Afternoon Session |